-7. Uses Nginx
+7. It uses Nginx

 Nginx is one of the most popular open-source web servers online.
 Although it is less popular as Apache overall, it is far more popular among websites with high traffic.

-This server powers websites like Google, Microsoft, Netflix, Facebook, Twitter, Apple, etc. and Nginx powers 39.4% of the 10,000 most popular sites online.
+This server powers websites like Google, Microsoft, Netflix, Facebook, Twitter, Apple, etc. and Nginx powers 21.37% of the 10,000 most popular sites online.

 8. There’s CDN integration

 You have a size of free CDN available to you when you register with Kinsta.
 But sometimes, this could be insufficient if you’re operating a big website.

-You can choose any of their plans that correspond with the size of bandwidth you want for your website.
+You can choose any of their plans that correspond with the size of the bandwidth you want for your website.

-9. Choice of data center
+9. Kinsta gives you the choice of data center

-To improve speed, Kinsta allows you to choose any of 15 data centers in the regional deployment mode in Google Cloud.
+To improve speed, Kinsta allows you to choose any of 35+ data centers in the regional deployment mode in Google Cloud.
 Through this, you can pick a data center that is close to most of your audience to increase the speed of your website when they visit.

-10. Developer Options
+10. Developer options

 If you want access to developer options, you have them on Kinsta.
 You can also add other users if someone else is the developer.

 You have access to the SSH which is a secure way to access your Linux command line.
 The command line gives you more control than you can have with the graphical interface.
-Apart from SSH, you can use command line tools like Git and WP-CLI.
+Apart from SSH, you can use command-line tools like Git and WP-CLI.

 Kinsta also supports secure-SSH tunneling into databases stored in Google Cloud.
 This means developers can use clients like HeidiSQL and Sequel Pro on this platform.

-You can use WP-CLI to update features of your website through the command line.
+You can use WP-CLI to update the features of your website through the command line.
 For instance, you can perform operations like installing a new theme.
 This gives you many options to update your website.

-PHP 7.2 is the latest version.
+PHP 8.1 is the latest version.
 It helps to render websites faster than previous versions of PHP, in fact, almost twice as fast.

-To provide more security for your website, you can use Github.
+To provide more security for your website, you can use Github with Kinsta managed WordPress hosting.
 When you get a freelance developer on your website, they don’t have to gain access to your server details as this is risky.
-You can give your developer access to your Github repository.

 This means they can have access to your codes and work on it.
 They can also submit the edited code through pull requests on the Github system.
 To do this, you can create a repository on your Github account.
 You’re given a command line by Github.

-11. Free Migration
+11. Free migration

 on any plan you choose.
 You just have to provide some important details about your website and the Kinsta staff will do it.

 They can also assign a temporary domain to your website.
 This helps you to go to the website and check that everything is in order before you point your website’s DNS to Kinsta nameservers.

-12. WooCommerce Hosting
+12. WooCommerce hosting

 Woocommerce is one of the most popular ecommerce platforms on WordPress and online generally.
 And for ecommerce platforms, time is money.
 Increase in load time leads to a decrease in conversions.